-Today is your last chance to play mobile game 'Dr. Mario World'
+Nintendo memorialises mobile 'Dr. Mario World' after game's closure

-Nintendo’s smartphone spinoff Dr. Mario World is closing its surgery, with players no longer able to play the puzzle game after today, November 1.
+Nintendo’s smartphone spinoff Dr. Mario World has closed its surgery doors, with players no longer able to play the puzzle game.

-The game officially shut down yesterday (October 31), and today is the last day players will be able to actually play the mobile game (thanks, VGC).
+The game officially shut down yesterday (October 31), although players in some regions could play the mobile title briefly into today, November 1, as the servers shut down at 6am UTC.

+A memorial site, “Dr. Mario World Memories“, allowing players “to look back at your play history”, will be launched following the complete shutdown of the game.

-The game’s official Twitter account posted confirmation of the closure, along with a piece of key art of Mario and his medically-dressed pals thanking players for their time in the game.
+The game’s official Twitter account posted confirmation of the closure (thanks, VGC), along with a piece of key art of Mario and his medically-dressed pals thanking players for their time in the game.

 Blue: "Tomorrow marks the end of the Dr. Mario World game's service."